Finding Yourself On Stream

 Why this chapter is last

 The whole guide has been about the 1% framework held together by consistency.
-Here's the piece I couldn't say in the opening without it sounding like a platitude:
+The piece that would have sounded like a platitude if it led:

 What you're getting 1% better at, stream after stream, is being yourself on camera.